 Q: What kind of laptop should I get when I come to Scranton?

-A: ResNet is the University’s computer network that provides direct access to the campus data network and the Internet to resident students.
-Commuter students can access these resources using our wireless network.
+ResNet is the University’s computer network that provides direct access to the campus data network and the Internet to resident students.
+All students can access these resources using our wireless network.

 Residence Lifeplus or minus